John 5 (guitarist): 2005–2006: Loser

 In 2005, Lowery formed the band Loser.
 Recruiting vocalist Joe Grah, Charles Lee on bass, and Glendon Crain on drums, they began working on their debut album Just Like You.
 The band was also partly co-founded by friend and producer Bob Marlette.
 Vocalist Joe Grah already had a significant amount of success in his home state of Texas, with the band Jibe.
 Marlette recommended Grah to Lowery, and so Lowery hopped on a plane to Texas to see the band play.
 Grah flew back to L.A. and was hired on the spot.

 The name Loser came about as an affirmation to Lowery's past:

 "I was from Grosse Pointe, Michigan, which is kind of an upper-class area, and I was always that rock kid," John explained.
 "I started playing guitar at age 7.
 I always had a rock shirt on, and I had that tattoo early on.
 I looked like a loser because everyone around me was wearing Polo and Brooks Brothers.
 But now if you go into a club wearing Polo, you're called a loser.
 So I think everyone can relate to that name, and the album title, Just Like You, sums it up."

 The band had initial success not long after signing with Island Records, when the track "Disposable Sunshine" became part of the Fantastic Four soundtrack.

 During this time, during the recording of the soundtrack, Crain briefly left the band and was replaced by drummer Elias Andra, a friend of Lee's.
 Andra had some success himself with the band Psycho Plague, his own creation, an industrial metal band, which toured as a headline act with Linkin Park as an opening act at the time.
 However, Andra soon left after promotional shots had been taken, and Crain returned.
 Andra went on to become the drummer for Julien-K.

 At the same time, Lowery was also working for Rob Zombie and a working conflict occurred.
 As Zombie was also touring, Lowery tried to find a live replacement for him while Loser were touring on conflicting dates.
 However, even with promo material for the debut album out and a release date in the bag, Island Records did not like the idea of Loser without John and so dropped the band from the label.

-"Being the founding member of Loser, my decision to leave was not an easy one", said John 5 in a press release.
+"Being the founding member of Loser, my decision to leave was not an easy one", said Lowery in a press release.
 "I've been juggling two careers both with Loser and Rob Zombie for over one year now.
 I found it impossible to be in two places at once."

 The album has been put on the backburner, and no word on a release date has ever been issued.
 The official Loser Myspace page has tracks available for download (working on April 11, 2012).
 The album was never officially released, but promotional copies were distributed to radio stations and music industry insiders, and have become collector's items among fans.